bylidev/byli-archetype/README.md

-# 🍃 Springboot clean architecture archetype
+# 🍃 Fever challenge

-This project follows Uncle Bob's Clean Architecture principles, using generics and interfaces to enforce consistent implementation of use cases, domains, repositories, and entry points.
+This project follows Uncle Bob's Clean Architecture principles aka hexagonal architecture, using generics and interfaces to enforce consistent implementation of use cases, domains, repositories, and entry points.
 This design ensures a clear separation of concerns and makes the architecture flexible and easy to extend.